 Now after He had risen early on the first day of the week, He first appeared to Mary Magdalene, from whom He had cast out seven demons.
 She went and reported to those who had been with Him, while they were mourning and weeping.
 When they heard that He was alive and had been seen by her, they refused to believe it.
 (Mark 16:9-11)

 I believe that everything Yeshua did was intentional.
 He consistently challenged tradition and cultural norms.
 He wasn’t surprised that the women were the first to find the empty tomb, and He certainly didn’t make a mistake by entrusting them with the Gospel.
 The message He gave to the women was meant to reveal the hearts of His disciples.
 Notice that Mary Magdalene had had SEVEN demons cast from her.
 Could these have been the seven wicked abominations of Proverbs 6: 16-19?
 Regardless, she was a new creation through Messiah Yeshua, yet the disciples refused to believe her report.
 Here is the same account from Luke:

-I wonder how many treasures YHWH has entrusted to His daughters that men have considered nonsense over the centuries?
-History does repeat itself and there is nothing new under the sun.
+I wonder how many treasures YHWH has entrusted to His daughters that men have considered nonsense throughout the centuries?
+History does repeat itself, and there is nothing new under the sun.
 My hope is that by reconsidering these two accounts in the Gospels that it has pricked your heart to reevaluate the numerous other accounts in the Bible regarding women.
-The last thing we would desire is to not believe a report given by our Master because we deem the vessel of His choice unworthy.
+The last thing we would desire is to not believe a report given by our Master because we deem the vessel of His choice unworthy or less than optimal.